MAAP-Project/example-dps-stac-from-cog/README.md

-# Example of AWS S3 access to DAAC buckets in MAAP DPS
+# Example of STAC item creation in a DPS algorithm

-This repository stores code for an example MAAP DPS algorithm that provides an example for two tasks :
+This repository stores code for an example MAAP DPS algorithm that produces STAC metadata from a Cloud Optimized Geotiff file.
+For the purpose of providing an example, the data isn't processed at all and we are just downloading an already existing COG from a public S3 location provided by the user.

-- most importantly, the algorithm test AWS S3 DAAC buckets access by reading tiff or hdf5 files stored in these buckets.
-Access in this module relies on retrieving temporary credentials from the `maap-data-reader` role which was created for multi-DAAC access, and pass these credentials to the filesystem python client `fs` (which relies on `s3fs` for AWS S3).
-- the algorithm also provides an example of how to generate and discover DPS output.
+STAC item creation from the COG is automated using `rio-stac`.

 ## Structure

-- `src.py` contains the python module in itself.
+- `src.py` contains the python module in itself that downloads the file.
 - `requirements.txt` lists the required python dependencies.
 - `run.sh` see DPS usage below.
 - `algorithm_config.yml` see DPS usage below.